 "The Abarth 500 is one of the most eye-catching small cars on the road, and thanks to sharp handling and an eager engine, it has the drive to match."

-Prices for the Abarth 500 start in the region of £15,000 – and because of the limited number available, you're unlikely to get any discount.
+Prices for the Abarth 500 start in the region of £14,000 – and because of the limited number available, you're unlikely to get any discount.
 What's more, the bigger, more powerful Abarth Punto is cheaper, which highlights how the company is exploiting the desirability of the smaller model.
 Add the Essesse pack and that rises to around £17,000 – which is quite a lot for such a small car, when the talented Renaultsport Twingo can be had for much less.
-There's plenty of standard equipment to make up for that – but all the exterior styling – stickers, decals, chrome etc... is extra, which could push the price closer to £20k.
+There's plenty of standard equipment to make up for that – but all the exterior styling – stickers, decals, chrome etc cost extra, which could push the price closer to £20k.
 Resale values on the used car market are also very strong because of the limited number on the UK roads, so the Abarth 500 should hold its value better than some of its competitors.